15 Types of Bees in Georgia

 8. Pure Green-Sweat Bee

 A few halictid bee species nest in hollow trees, but this little green bee mainly uses holes in the ground.
-The Pure Green-Sweat Bee also only has one type of hair for its body, unlike other types of bees in Georgia with two kinds.
+The Pure Green-Sweat Bee also only has one type of hair for its body, unlike other types of bees in Georgia, which have two kinds.
 These hairs help it regulate its body temperature better than other bees.

 The Pure Green-Sweat Bee pollinates plants that need their pollen shaken loose from their anthers before the flower will release them.